SECURITIES AND EXCHANGE COMMISSION

 About Green Plains Inc.

 This news release includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
-Forward-looking statements reflect managements current views, which are subject to risks and uncertainties including, but not limited to, anticipated financial and operating results, plans and objectives that are not historical in nature.
-These statements may be identified by words such as believe, expect, may, should, will and similar expressions.
-Factors that could cause actual results to differ materially from those expressed or implied include risks related to Green Plains ability to realize the anticipated benefits from recent acquisitions and other risks discussed in Green Plains reports filed with the Securities and Exchange Commission.
+Forward-looking statements reflect management’s current views, which are subject to risks and uncertainties including, but not limited to, anticipated financial and operating results, plans and objectives that are not historical in nature.
+These statements may be identified by words such as “believe,” “expect,” “may,” “should,” “will” and similar expressions.
+Factors that could cause actual results to differ materially from those expressed or implied include: disruption caused by health epidemics, such as the coronavirus outbreak, competition in the industries in which Green Plains operates; commodity market risks, financial market risks; counterparty risks; risks associated with changes to federal policy or regulation, including changes to tax laws; risks related to closing and achieving anticipated results from acquisitions and disposals.
+Other factors can include risks associated with Green Plains’ ability to realize higher margins anticipated from the company’s high protein feed, clean sugar, specialty alcohol and carbon sequestrations initiatives; to achieve anticipated savings from Project 24; to successfully pursue its ongoing transformation strategy and other risks discussed in Green Plains’ reports filed with the Securities and Exchange Commission.
 Investors are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date of this news release.
 Green Plains assumes no obligation to update any such forward-looking statements, except as required by law.